As an Amazon Associate, I earn from qualifying purchases.

 Having some roasted garlic ready to go can help streamline your easy meal prep and fast weeknight meals.

-- Allow the garlic to fully cool before handling!
-Nobody wants hands that smell like garlic and roasted fingers.
+- Allow the garlic to fully cool before storing.

 - Squeeze the cloves into a container with a lid, like a small mason jar.